colorcube/dummy_content/README.md

 ## Todo

 - check for compatibility with TYPO3 8 and 10
-- add more configuration for common used content types like news or image captions
+- add more configuration for common used content types like tt_address or image captions
 - would be nice to have a way to quickly add images like the old dummy_content extension did
 - use different text for languages with non-ascii alphabets like russian
+- add generator for author names or dates (past and future)

 ## Contribute